isomerpages/nlb-discovereads/_diy-resources/preschool-resources/Discover Science.md

 	[My Observation Table](/files/science-lfa/applied-physics-time/MyObservationTable.pdf)

 <p>3.
 Repeat this activity at 12-1pm and again, at 5-6pm.
 Ask them if they notice any difference in the sun's position in their observations. <p>
 <p>4.
-Explain to your child that before clocks, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.<P>
+Explain to your child that before clocks, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.<p>
 <p>5.
 Have your child think more deeply or discover more by asking them how people told time during rainy or cloudy weather. <p>
 <p>Note: Do remind your child to take breaks as prolonged staring at the sun may damage their eyes.<p>

 <h4>Activity 2: Analog vs Digita</h4>

 ![Alt text for image on Isomer site](/images/AnalogvsDigital.png)
 <br>